chemicalweaponsresearch/thermal_fogger/53-racial_justice.Rmd

-### October 17 2020, January 20 & 23 2021 {- #PortlandORICE2020_2021}
+### Immigration and Customs Enforcement Rental Property {- #PortlandORICE2020_2021}

-While the thermal fogger hasn't been deployed at the Courthouse in Portland since July 29 2020, it has been used repeatedly by Department of Homeland Security agents at the private property US Immigration and Customs Enforcement rents to use as a holding center for deportees in South Waterfront neighborhood (Simonis, personal observation).
+While the thermal fogger hasn't been deployed at the federal Courthouse in downtown Portland since July 29 2020, it has been used repeatedly by Department of Homeland Security agents at the private property US Immigration and Customs Enforcement rents to use as a holding center for deportees in the South Waterfront neighborhood [@Simonis2021].

-The first of such deployments occurred during the fall of 2020.
+The first of such deployments occurred during the fall of 2020

 <br>
 <div style="text-align: center;">